Bioinformatic developments leading to the development of new leads and innovative diagnostics

 - reduce the cost of care through a more efficient treatment targeting strategy,

 - contribute to the development of new drugs or new treatments for serious diseases with significant unmet medical needs.

 Therefore, Acobiom’s bioinformatic platform representes a driving factor in computational sciences for managing the wealth of data that are to be generated in the medical revolution over the next decade.

 Bioinformatics for gene expression analysis

 Except for some particular cases which are now well-known, most recent medical improvements and studies have underlined that diseases and physiological adaptations are not linked to a single genetic modification (DNA mutation) occurring in a specific manner, but to complex routes associated with genetic networks, which interact with each other.

 Understanding these complex interactions is the key challenge to be met in the medical field over the next decade.
 To reach this objective, scientists worldwide gathered an impressive amount of medical and biological data which need to be closely connected in order to provide a comprehensive overview of diseases.
-This comprehensive overview of medical disorders will enable to improve treatments within the field of Personalized Medicine and will help to develop new drugs or treatments for diseases with significant unmet medical needs.
+This comprehensive overview of medical disorders will enable to improve treatments within the field of Precision Medicine and will help to develop new drugs or treatments for diseases with significant unmet medical needs.

 At the same time, high-performance computing applications increasingly adopted new architecture–based servers.
 Morever, new sequencing technologies made aslso huge progresses and provide today a considerable amount of data (BIG DATA) which have to be processed by a high-performance computer (HPC).

 Acobiom provides private bioinformatic services dedicated to genomic analyses and to the implementation of these (Big) data in pathways and clinical routes.

 Bioinformatics for sequencing data analysis

 Regarding the expansion of high throughput sequencing technologies, generating sequencing data becomes very easy, but analyzing these BIG DATA becomes a serious and huge challenge.